Home Appraisals: A Primer

-You're probably familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar face in the transaction.
-Next, the mortgage company provides the money required to bankroll the transaction.
-And ensuring all requirements of the sale are completed and that a clear title passes from the seller to the buyer is the title company.
+The majority of the people involved are very familiar.
+The real estate agent is the most known person in the exchange.
+Then, the lender provides the financial capital required to bankroll the exchange.
+And ensuring all requirements of the transaction are completed and that a clear title passes from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
-This is where you meet the appraiser.
+So, who's responsible for making sure the value of the real estate is consistent with the purchase price?
+In comes the appraiser.
 We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Alliance Appraisal, Inc. will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the shape a typical buyer would expect them to be.
-To ensure the stated square footage has not been misrepresented and describe the layout of the home, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.
+To ascertain the true status of the property, it's our duty to first perform a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are present and are in the condition a typical buyer would expect them to be.
+To ensure the stated square footage is accurate and illustrate the layout of the house, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

 Cost Approach

-This is where we use information on local construction costs, the cost of labor and other factors to derive how much it would cost to build a property similar to the one being appraised.
-This figure often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where we analyze information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
+This estimate usually sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers are intimately familiar with the neighborhoods in which they work.
-They innately understand the value of specific features to the residents of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers get to know the communities in which they work.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the home at hand.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-• For example, if the comparable property has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.
+• For example, if the comparable property has a fireplace and the subject doesn't, the appraiser may subtract the value of a fireplace from the sales price of the comparable.

 Valuation Using the Income Approach